awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Replication.Logical.md

 To use logical replication, you first set the `rds.logical_replication` parameter for a cluster parameter group\.
 You then set up the publisher and subscriber\.

 Logical replication uses a publish and subscribe model\. *Publishers* and *subscribers* are the nodes\.
 A *publication* is a set of changes generated from one or more database tables\.
 You specify a publication on a publisher\.
 A *subscription* defines the connection to another database and one or more publications to which it subscribes\.
 You specify a subscription on a subscriber\.
 The publication and subscription make the connection between the publisher and subscriber\.
+The replication process uses a *replication slot* to track the progress of a subscription\.

 **Note**
 Following are requirements for logical replication:
 To perform logical replication for a PostgreSQL database, your AWS user account needs the `rds_superuser` role\.
-The RDS for PostgreSQL DB instance that you use as the source must have automated backups enabled\.
-For instructions on how to enable automated backups for an RDS for PostgreSQL DB instance, see [Enabling automated backups](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_WorkingWithAutomatedBackups.html#USER_WorkingWithAutomatedBackups.Enabling) in the *Amazon RDS User Guide*\.
+An RDS for PostgreSQL DB instance used as the source for replication to Aurora PostgreSQL must have automated backups enabled\.
+For more information, see [Enabling automated backups](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_WorkingWithAutomatedBackups.html#USER_WorkingWithAutomatedBackups.Enabling) in the *Amazon RDS User Guide*\.

 **To enable PostgreSQL logical replication with Aurora**